SoundCloud: History

 In May 2019, SoundCloud bought artist distribution platform Repost Network.

-In January 2020, a US$75 million investment by Sirius XM was announced.
+In January 2020, a US$75 million investment by SiriusXM was announced.

 On 2 March 2021, SoundCloud announced a new pay model for artists, entitled "fan-powered royalties", which went into effect on 1 April 2021.

 In December 2021, SoundCloud Chief Financial Officer, Drew Wilson, said the company is "at the doorsteps of break-even" and said the company expects to generate a net profit by 2023.
 The rise in popularity of SoundCloud Rap (a.k.a. "mumble rap") and ability for new artists to gain popularity helped SoundCloud gain enough users to continue business.
 Compared to other streaming services, SoundCloud is an interactive platform, which contributes to the artist being able to gain popularity.

+In January 2024, SoundCloud moved its New York City headquarters from 71 Fifth Avenue to 2 Gansevoort.
+This 23,000 square foot space was the former home of Kobalt Music Group.

 Monetization, subscription services

 In August 2014, SoundCloud announced a new program known as On SoundCloud, which would allow "premier" partners to monetize their content through pre-roll audio ads, channel sponsorships, mobile display ads, and native content.
 The company announced deals with a number of content partners (including Comedy Central and Funny or Die), independent labels, and YouTube multi-channel networks, and that it was in "active and ongoing, advanced discussions" with major record labels.

 In December 2014, it was reported that SoundCloud could potentially raise approximately US$150 million in new financing, resulting in a valuation surpassing one billion dollars.
 The major label issue became prominent again when the new financing information was released, as the lack of monetization was presented as an issue—SoundCloud signed an agreement with Warner Music Group as part of the new Premier program that allows both Warner Music, which also has a minor stake in the company, and its publishing division to collect royalties for songs they have chosen to monetize on the site; meanwhile, the other labels remained skeptical of the company's business model.
 By December 2014, SoundCloud had shared ad revenue with about 60 other Premier Partners.
 Concerns over the amount of revenue from the program led Sony Music Entertainment to pull its content from the service entirely in May 2015.
 In June 2015, SoundCloud announced that it had reached a deal with the Merlin Network, a group representing 20,000 independent record labels, to monetize their content through the Premier partner program.

 In January and March 2016, SoundCloud reached respective deals with Universal Music Group and Sony Music Entertainment.
 A UMG spokesperson told The New York Times that the deal would give the company an option to require certain content to be restricted to paid subscribers, a statement suggesting that SoundCloud was preparing to launch its own subscription streaming service.